girot-ethz/ddm/14_3D_Printing_Tutorial.md

 This is the most popular as well as the easiest and cheapest solution to an additive manufacturing process.
 FDM Printing use a filament out of plastic.
 The most popular filaments in the consumer market are ABS ( Acrylnitril-Butadien-Styrol) and PLA (Polylactic Acid).
-The printer head heats the inserted material up distributes it in three axes.
+The printer head heats the inserted material up and distributes it in three axes.
 By extruding layer by layer, it reproduces the given 3d model.
 As already mentioned, it is relatively cheap and easy to print with this method.
 On the other hand, this method works with a visible layer structure, and you need to print support structure for overhangs above 45 degrees.
-Both procesess will need post-process work to get a result with a smooth surface.
+Both processes will need post-process work to get a result with a smooth surface.
 Possibilities include sandpaper, filler etc. The final model can also be (spray-) painted.

 ![3D_Printing_03_FDM_Model.png](doc/3D_Printing_03_FDM_Model.png)

 > A typical result from a FDM printer.
-The layerstrucutre is visible and overhangs up to 45 degrees can be printed without support structure (Source: prusa3d.com)
+The layer strucutre is visible and overhangs up to 45 degrees can be printed without support structure (Source: prusa3d.com)

 ##### SLA (Stereolithography) Printing